MohamedAliHamza/MohamedAliHamza/README.md

 ## 🙋‍♂️ About Me

-🌱  I’m currently practicing Python on LeetCode and learning some other stuff like Celery, Redis, and Rabbitmq 🐍 💪
+🌱  I’m currently practicing Python and try to solve some problems using it 🐍 💪

 💬 Ask me about Python, Django, and DRF 👩‍💻 👌